lammps/lammps/doc/src/Developer_grid.rst

 creation and use of distributed grids.
 These are the Grid2d and Grid3d classes in the src/grid2d.cpp.h and src/grid3d.cpp.h files respectively.
-As the names imply, they are used for 2d or 3d simulations, as defined by the :doc:`dimension <dimenaion>` command.
+As the names imply, they are used for 2d or 3d simulations, as defined by the :doc:`dimension <dimension>` command.

 The :doc:`Howto_grid <Howto_grid>` page gives an overview of how distributed grids are defined from a user perspective, lists LAMMPS